The Two RV Gypsies

 background about the Labyrinth

 Below: Karen Duquette took a brief walk around the Labyrinth.
-Lee did not nor did he photograph her doing so.
+Lee Duquette did not nor did he photograph her doing so.

 Labyrinth at Glendale Shoals